ostadabbas/Augmented-fRMC/README.md

 ####################################################################
 Refrences:
-[1] Zitnick, C. Lawrence, and Piotr Dollár.
+[1] Zitnick, C. Lawrence, and Piotr Dollar.
 "Edge boxes: Locating object proposals from edges."
 In European conference on computer vision, pp. 391-405.
 Springer, Cham, 2014.
-[2] Dollár, Piotr, and C. Lawrence Zitnick.
+[2] Dollar, Piotr, and C. Lawrence Zitnick.
 "Fast edge detection using structured forests."
 IEEE transactions on pattern analysis and machine intelligence 37, no. 8 (2015): 1558-1570.